d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 Linear Regression vs Logistic Regression

 * Linear regression is used to predict the continuous dependent variable using a given set of independent variables.
-Logistic Regression is used to predict the categorical dependent variable using a given set of independent variables. ...
-In logistic Regression, we predict the values of categorical variables
+Logistic regression is used to predict the categorical dependent variable using a given set of independent variables. ...
+In logistic regression, we predict the values of categorical variables.

 ### Notes from SageMaker Linear Learner